 Eva Finlayson – Walking Development Officer

-Along with Braveheart, Eva also works as a part time multi-sport and disability coach for Clackmannanshire Council.
-With joining Braveheart, Eva hopes to increase opportunity for older adults to become physically and socially active, through walking, within their community.
-With this, enable individuals to use local paths and greenspace along the way.
+Along with Braveheart, Eva also works with Forth Valley Disability Sport leading on their ‘Get out Get Active’ project.
+With joining Braveheart, Eva hopes to increase opportunity for older adults to become physically and socially active, through walking, within their community and support individuals with varying needs.
+Furthermore, encourage everyone to access local paths and green space.